Jade Goody: Personal life

-Illness
+Illness and death

 Goody had a number of health scares during the 2000s.
 In 2002 (shortly before her Big Brother 3 appearance) a cervical smear test revealed abnormal cells, a possible indicator of cancer.
 She was tested for iridocyclitis in 2004 and bowel cancer in 2006, with negative results for each.
 Goody had hospital tests in early August 2008, after her fourth cancer scare; she had collapsed four times.
 On 19 August, while she was on the Indian reality show Bigg Boss, Goody was told that test results confirmed cervical cancer.
 According to her spokesperson, "It looks like her cancer is at an early stage but we will have to wait until she gets back to Britain and sees a specialist and has more tests".

 On 1 September 2008, it was reported that Goody's cancer was "advanced and life-threatening" and she would have surgery followed by chemotherapy.
 Doctors gave her a 65 per cent chance of survival.
 Further tests and a radical hysterectomy "went well", according to her publicist, and Goody began chemotherapy and radiotherapy.
 In an interview with Irish broadcaster RTÉ, Goody said she had begun planning her funeral, was losing her hair and had decided not to explain her illness to her children, aged 4 and 5 at the time.

 On 4 February 2009, Goody's publicist, Max Clifford, confirmed that her cancer had spread to her liver, bowel and groin.
 A previous 40 per cent chance of survival was withdrawn, and she began treatment to prolong her life.
 On 7 February, Clifford reported that Goody had emergency surgery in London to remove a tumour on her bowel.